Dmall/JUST-LEARN-CICD-PIPELINE/README.md

 git commit -m "CI"
 git push origin main
 ```
+# 📝 Notes

-## After Pushing Your Code You Can See In Your Project's Actions Tab, Your CI Is Running Successfully
+After Pushing Your Code You Can See In Your Project's Actions Tab, Your CI Is Running Successfully

 ## ⚙️ How the CI/CD Pipeline Works